目次

 - Use

-to handle specific cases likeEINTR
+errnoto handle specific cases likeEINTR(interrupted) orEAGAIN(try again).

 Code Example: Handling Partial Reads